Comcast/zootomy/README.markdown

 ### Improving

 The `zkcfg.go` program is what actually configures Zookeeper.
 If changes need to be made in regards to Zookeeper configurations, create a pull request and implement them here.

+## License

+This project is covered under the Apache v2.0 License, please see the [license](LICENSE.md)